umbraco/UmbracoDocs/Tutorials/Multisite-Setup/index.md

 ## Mapping the hostnames to individual websites/root nodes

 At this point you should have several root nodes, where each is a separate website.
-Once the hostnames are protected by TLS:
+To map the hostnames to individual root nodes:

 1. Navigate to the backoffice of your site, to the Content section.